quantumgardener/qg.blog/content/notes/My Fight With Metadata.md

 Rather than detail everything I’ve done, I’m going to share what I’ve learned for years and years of applying metadata to my images and records.

 ## Rule 1 - Don’t track what’s available elsewhere
 The amount of metadata you could track is amazingly large.
-My advice. [[Don't Duplicate Public Knowledge]], especially if the metadata is available elsewhere.
+My advice. [[Don't duplicate public knowledge]], especially if the metadata is available elsewhere.
 It’s very tempting to rebuild the Internet and not realise you are doing it.
 Here’s are some examples.

 - I know all the states and territories of Australia and their capital cities.
 There is no need for me to track this because it I have immediate recall.
 If I wanted to know the population of a city, I can quickly look it up.
 - I may want to know when a book is published, but it’s very unlikely I need to track who the publisher is.
 Again, I can look that up.